christina2564/COMP383_GroupProject/README.md

 ### STEP 4 — PATCH gwas_parsing.py

 There is a bug in gwas_parsing.py that causes a crash when the input file does not have a sample_size column.
-Apply this fix:
+Apply this fix on the command line:

 ```bash
 sed -i 's/\[int(x) if not math.isnan(x) else "NA" for x in d.sample_size\]/[int(x) if (not isinstance(x, str) and not math.isnan(x)) else "NA" for x in d.sample_size]/' ~/COMP383_GroupProject/summary-gwas-imputation/src/gwas_parsing.py